usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 definition of “web content” should not include files such as word processor documents, presentation documents, and spreadsheets, even if they are downloaded from the web.
-The commenters further suggested that this part should split consideration of electronic document files from web content, similar to the approach they stated is used in the section 508 standards.
-20 The Department also reviewed suggestions from commenters that the Department rely on WCAG guidance explaining how to apply WCAG to non- web information and communications technologies 21 and the ISO 14289-1 (“PDF/UA1”) 22 standard related to PDF files.
+The commenters further suggested that this part should split consideration of electronic document files from web content, similar to the approach they stated is used in the section 508 standards. {% fn 20 %} The Department also reviewed suggestions from commenters that the Department rely on WCAG guidance explaining how to apply WCAG to non- web information and communications technologies {% fn 21 %} and the ISO 14289-1 (“PDF/UA1”) {% fn 22 %}
+standard related to PDF files.
 However, other commenters argued that when electronic documents are viewed in the browser window, they generally are considered web content and should thus be held to the same standard as other types of web content.